25jia/BP_for_mnist/README.md

 # BP_for_mnist
-It's a neural network with 4 hidden layers
+<Br/>  It's a neural network with 4 hidden layers
-The number data is pulled into a line as input
+<Br/> The number data is pulled into a line as input
+<Br/> During 20000 epoches train with batchsize 128 the accuracy is over 98%